kovi-bhargav/spoken-english-to-written-english-conversion/README.md

 3) Handling of Dates e.g. Today's Date is twenty-eight October two thousand twenty as Today's Date is 28-10-2020/2020-10-28.

 # Note :
 It is pretty simple to extend this package.
-We just have to mention the function in the class as a method and call it in the driver.
+We just have to mention the method in the class 'spoken_to_word' and call it in the driver method.

 # LICENSE :
 MIT License